-The SAE EMC committee has developed many vehicle and component EMC standards over the years.
+The SAE EMC committee has developed many vehicles and component EMC standards over the years.
 The SAE standards were referenced mainly by the North American vehicle manufacturers in their corporate EMC standards.
-As the NA vehicle manufacturers evolved to Worldwide vehicle manufacturers, the trend to reference SAE standards in their corporate standard changed to the desire to reference international standards (if they existed) in their corporate standards.
+As the NA vehicle manufacturers evolved into Worldwide vehicle manufacturers, the trend to reference SAE standards in their corporate standards changed to the desire to reference international standards (if they existed) in their corporate standards.

 Ultimately, standardization helps to assure consistent performance and reliability no matter where the product is being used.
-By using international standards to evaluate the EMC performance of products (when available), this will help the product manufacturers to better achieve the consistent performance and reliability desired by the consumer.
+Using international standards to evaluate the EMC performance of products (when available), will help the product manufacturers to better achieve the consistent performance and reliability desired by the consumer.